(206) 295-7974

 "This class gave my child more confidence to speak up about her needs.
 We both got many different tools for handling and practicing what we can say in tricky situations to find the right balance of assertiveness.
 I also found that the class helped my child open up more about her feelings and that gave us a closer bond."

-Marita, parent of an 11-year-old girl
+Parent of an 11-year-old girl

+This class is considered educational in nature.
+As a universal prevention program, it is not a clinical service.
 While I am a licensed psychologist, my nonclinical services are not the practice of psychology, they are not psychotherapy, or counseling, they are not intended as healthcare of any kind, nor does your participation create a psychologist/client relationship.
 In addition, your participation in this group is not intended to diagnose or treat any physical or mental illness, dysfunction or condition, nor should it be considered a substitute for any healthcare services.

-Speak Up and Stay S.T.R.O.N.G. is a 4-week class that gives your
+Speak Up and Stay S.T.R.O.N.G. is a 4-week class that gives your child scripts to follow, so they can:

-• Stand up for themselves respectfully
+• Stand up for themselves peacefully

 In addition, you'll get coaching alongside your child, so you’ll know exactly how to support them at home long after the program ends.